Lepidocollema

 Lepidocollema is a genus of lichens in the family Pannariaceae.
 It was circumscribed in 1890 to contain a single Brazilian species that has not been collected since.
 In 2016, the entire family was revised and updated, resulting in the expansion of Lepidocollema to 24 tropical species.

-Taxonomay
+Taxonomy

 Lepidocollema was originally circumscribed in 1890 by Finnish lichenologist Edvard August Vainio with only the type species, L. carassense.
 This lichen is a gelatinous Parmeliella-like species that has a photobiont from the genus Nostoc.
 It has only been collected once from Brazil.
 The family Pannariaceae was revised in 2014 with the help of molecular phylogenetics.
 As a result, the genus was accepted and 23 tropical species were transferred into it, mostly from the genus Parmeliella.
 Phylogenetically, Lepidocollema is sister to Physma.